Glow (Spandau Ballet song)

-"Glow" is a song by the English new wave band Spandau Ballet, released on 27 March 1981 as part of their third single, which, in the UK, was a double A-side with the song "Muscle Bound".
+"Glow" is a song by the English new wave band Spandau Ballet, released on 27 March 1981 in the UK as a double A-side single with "Muscle Bound".
 The combined single was their third consecutive top 20 hit in their native UK, reaching number 10 on the UK Singles Chart.
-Elsewhere, "Muscle Bound" was the A-side.
-"Glow" was written while their debut album, Journeys to Glory, was in the finishing stages and not included on it, but a few different versions of the song were on the 2010 reissue of the album.
+Elsewhere, "Glow" was released as the B-side with "Muscle Bound" as the A-side.
+"Glow" was written while their debut album, Journeys to Glory, was in the finishing stages and was subsequently not included, but a few different versions of the song were on the 2010 reissue of the album.

 Background and recording

 Spandau Ballet was already having success on the pop charts as they were completing their first album, Journeys to Glory, but their guitarist/songwriter Gary Kemp was worried that the LP already sounded dated.
 He was noticing a renewed interest in funk around Soho and wanted to get back to songwriting.
 In his autobiography I Know This Much: From Soho to Spandau, he recalled, "I sat with my guitar in my bedroom, and with the sound of [American disco acts] the Fatback Band and Dr. Buzzard in my head, I ground out a groove and made an attempt to write a song that combined funk with the stark European music that we had created already.
 The result was 'Glow'."
 In a May 1982 interview with New Sounds New Styles magazine, he explained how all of the songs on the first album had a "similar European flavour" and how "Glow" was their first attempt at "American style funk – but still with white lyrics".

 Spandau Ballet saxophonist and percussionist Steve Norman learned to play the conga and bongos very quickly, which allowed them to get the song recorded and released as soon as possible as a way of, as Kemp put it, "announcing our credentials and proving that we were at the epicentre of Soho nightlife".
 The song was recorded using synthesised horns, which provided some of the inspiration for their next single, "Chant No. 1 (I Don't Need This Pressure On)".